LOADING ...

 was a couple of million years old or older.
 So

-they could have got bigger this whole room.
+they have got bigger than this whole room.
 And

-that they could walk around easier.
-And when get
+that they could walk easier.
+And when they get

 water waiting for you.
-I'm talking coming after
+I'm talking about coming

 you.

-Imagine being on one of them coming over to
+Imagine being on one of them boats over to

 discover America, like Columbus or something,

-at night on watch, everyone else is either drunk
+there at night on watch, else is either drunk

 or asleep.
 And you're for America and the

 boat's going up and down.
-And you like it anyhow.
+And you don't it anyhow.

 But you gotta stand and watch, for what.
 Only he